keithro/keithro.github.io/README.md

 ## Issues and Resolutions
- Relative and fixed position elements were showing when mobile navigation menu was open or blocking it from opening/showing completley even though the z-index was set to 100+.
+* Relative and fixed position elements were showing when mobile navigation menu was open or blocking it from opening/showing completley even though the z-index was set to 100+.
 When I changed the z-index of other elements to "-1" those elements would no longer interact with the mouse or be clickable (links for example).
 I have to move the mobile navigation HTML to the bottom of the body.

- Coloring SVGs
+* Coloring SVGs => Hade to change to <svg> elemenet + "<use>"

+* Gradient over bg image would not work => Needed to use "&nbsp;" with an empty div.